· Last updated 2 June 2026

 Dental Care in Gibraltar

 Private dental care in Gibraltar is available and widely used.
-Budget £50 to £150 per visit for routine treatment.
-More complex work such as crowns or implants will cost more.
-Some comprehensive private health insurance plans include dental cover, which can make sense if you use dental services regularly.
+Costs vary by treatment and practice.
+Some comprehensive private health insurance plans include dental cover, which can make financial sense if you use dental services regularly.

 Some Gibraltar residents choose to access routine dental care across the border in Spain, where prices can be lower for comparable treatment.
-This is a personal choice and depends on your residency situation and how easy border crossing is for you.
+This is a personal choice that depends on your residency situation and how straightforward the border crossing is for you on a regular basis.

 Healthcare for Category 2 Residents

-Category 2 residents in Gibraltar are high net worth individuals who qualify for a special residence status.
+Category 2 residency is Gibraltar's high net worth residence category, with a minimum annual tax liability of around £37,000 (as of 2026).
 Once registered as a Category 2 resident, you qualify for GHA healthcare on the same basis as other registered residents.

-In practice, many Category 2 residents also carry comprehensive private health insurance given their financial means and preference for private care.
-This gives flexibility to access private care in Gibraltar, the UK, Spain and internationally depending on the plan chosen.
+In practice, many Category 2 residents also carry comprehensive private health insurance given their preference for private care.
+This gives flexibility to access private care in Gibraltar, the UK, Spain, and internationally, depending on the plan chosen.

 Cross-Border Healthcare After the July 2026 Treaty

-The July 2026 border treaty between Gibraltar and the Schengen zone is one of the most significant changes to Gibraltar's status in decades.
+The EU-Gibraltar treaty, with provisional application expected from 15 July 2026, is one of the most significant changes to Gibraltar's status in decades.
 At the time of writing, the specific arrangements for cross-border healthcare are still being finalised.

-Currently, the position on health insurance coverage across the border is as follows: UK nationals can use their UK Global Health Insurance Card (GHIC) in Gibraltar.
+On insurance cards: UK nationals can use their UK Global Health Insurance Card (GHIC) in Gibraltar.
 EU nationals' EHIC cards are not valid in Gibraltar since Brexit.
-Whether the treaty changes any of this for Schengen-area nationals has not been confirmed at the time of publishing this guide.
+Whether the July 2026 treaty changes any of this for Schengen-area nationals has not been confirmed at the time of publishing this guide.

-If you are relocating around or after July 2026, check the current official position before assuming what cross-border healthcare arrangements apply to you.
+If you are relocating around or after July 2026, check the current official position at gha.gi before assuming which cross-border healthcare arrangements apply to you.

 Frequently Asked Questions